stanford-stats195/winter2023/homeworks.md

 ## Final Project

 Your final project is an opportunity for you to get more practice with R and to explore its more advanced tools.
-You can find detailed instructions on [Canvas](https://canvas.stanford.edu/courses/164301).
+Through the project you should demonstrate the skills you have learned in this class, but you are also encouraged to implement materials not taught in class.
+You can find detailed instructions and minimum requirements of the project on [Canvas](https://canvas.stanford.edu/courses/164301).

 - Proposal (title and 1-2 paragraph descriptions) due Wed Feb 1 at 11:59pm.
-- Final write-up and R code due Fev 15 at 11:59pm.
+- Final write-up and R code due Feb 15 at 11:59pm.

-Both the project proposal and final project should be submitted through [Gradescope](https://www.gradescope.com/courses/486004).
+Both the project proposal and final project report should be submitted through [Gradescope](https://www.gradescope.com/courses/486004).